 You won’t be surprised to hear that colour fruits and vegetables, healthy fibres from non-GMO grains, and colour spices are great sources of prebiotics.

 Fermented foods such as saurkraut, kimchi, kefir, and properly made yogurts are major sources of prebiotics if you want to get serious about feeding the microbiome.

 Naturopathic doctors have been aware of and treating the microbiome for decades – we are excellent sources for dietary recommendations on how to maintain the health of your microbiome as well as strategic treatments on how to rebalance your gut microbial flora.

 Obvious signs that you might have problems with the balance of your microbiome include digestive problems, or recurrent infections of any sort – if you suffer from these afflictions, it would be helpful to consult with a doctor that can help you rebalance your flora and prevent chronic disease.

 Stay tuned for more up-to-date information and interesting research on the microbiome and its affect on your daily health.

 Dr. Tanya Lee, N.D

-To see more ideas about health, wellness, and alternative medicine, please visit us here: naturopathic doctors toronto
+To discover more ways about health, wellness, and alternative medicine, please visit us here: ontario naturopath